Asep Berlian

-Asep Berlian (born 11 July 1990 in Bogor, Indonesia) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club Dewa United.
+Asep Berlian (born 11 July 1990 in Bogor, Indonesia) is an Indonesian professional footballer who plays as a defensive midfielder for Championship club Garudayaksa.

 Club career

 Persebaya Bhayangkara

-On December 4, 2014, he moved to Persebaya Surabaya.
+On December 4, 2014, he moved to Persebaya Bhayangkara.

 Madura United

 He made his debut when against PS TNI in the first week 2016 Indonesia Soccer Championship B.

 Dewa United

 Berlian was signed for Dewa United to play in Liga 1 in the 2022–23 season.
 He made his league debut on 25 July 2022 in a match against Persis Solo at the Moch.
 Soebroto Stadium, Magelang.
+On 29 June 2025, Berlian officially left from Dewa United.